mebauer/Blog/ten-lessons-after-one-year-data-analyst.md

 # Ten lessons I learned after my first year in data analysis

-***Jan 2, 2020 • Mark Bauer***
+*Mark Bauer*
+*Jan 2, 2020*

 A few weeks ago, I posted my first open source data analysis project titled, "Exploring Art Galleries in Manhattan Using Python,” and published all the code on my GitHub.
 I attempted to demonstrate a typical data analysis workflow, specifically using NYC’s Open Data.
 Since a few readers expressed interest in understanding more about the data analysis process, I wanted to share some (non-technical) lessons that I wish I knew when I started data analysis.

-## 1. Understand that *fearlessness* separates great students from good students ##
+## 1. Understand that *fearlessness* separates great students from good students

 Before starting graduate school, I asked a data science professor the question, “What characteristics/traits separate great students from good students?”
 I was expecting answers such as hard working, curiosity, STEM backgrounds, etc. He thought about it for a moment and replied, “fearlessness.”
 I never forgot his answer and have seen it in practice.

-Lesson: At some point, there will be many smart students/colleagues in the room, but I’ve found that the ability to approach any and every problem truly separates students and carries over to becoming a good data analyst.
+Lesson: Intelligence aside, I’ve found that the ability to approach any and every problem truly separates students and carries over to becoming a good data analyst.

 ## 2. Don’t rely on someone else to teach you data analytics skills
 There are many resources online with education platforms such as Coursera, edX, Udemy, and Udacity, to name a few.
 I find that high-performing students are learning machines and teach themselves skills.